Slavic 351/551:

 Townsend, Charles E. and Laura A. Janda.
 1996.
 Common and comparative Slavic.
 Columbus, OH: Slavica.

-Slavic 351/551 Reading Schedule
+351/551 Slavic Reading Schedule

-All readings are on electronic reserves
+All readings are on canvas

 Week 1: Introduction to historical linguistics, language evolution, classification of sounds

-Video: Human Language Series, Part 3, Human Language Evolves
+Video: Human Language Series, Part 3: Human Language Evolves

 Lyle Campbell Historical Linguistics: An Introduction: Ch.
 1 “Introduction”

 H. Hock Principles of Historical Linguistics: Ch.
-1 “Introduction”, Ch.
-2 “Phonetics, transcription…”
+1 “Introduction” and Ch.
+2. “Phonetics…”

 Jean Aitchison The Seeds of Speech: Ch.
 5 “The family tree”, Ch.
 6 “A devious mind”, Ch.
 8 “Small